Mali: France announces death of al-Qaeda leader as two UN peacekeepers killed | DW | 07.03.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-France says forces from its Operation Barkhane contingent killed a senior regional al-Qaeda leader in an overnight raid near Timbuktu last week.
+France has said forces from its Operation Barkhane contingent killed a senior regional al-Qaeda leader in an overnight raid near Timbuktu last week.
 Meanwhile, two UN peacekeepers have died in an explosive attack.

-France says that Yahia Djouadi, an Algerian Islamist also known as Abu Ammar al-Jazairi, was killed in central Mali, some 160 kilometers (100 miles) north of Timbuktu.
+France said Yahia Djouadi, an Algerian Islamic fighter also known as Abu Ammar al-Jazairi, was killed in central Mali, some 160 kilometers (100 miles) north of Timbuktu.
 According to French authorities, Djouadi was responsible for finance and logistics for the group in the Africa's Sahel region.

 Djouadi formerly served as the "emir" of al-Qaeda forces in Libya before fleeing to Mali in 2019.
-From his base near Timbuktu, Djouadi is said to have coordinated financing, supplies and logistics for jihadists.
-France says he was eliminated by ground forces operating with air support.
+From his base near Timbuktu, Djouadi is said to have coordinated financing, supplies and logistics for jihadis.
+France said he was eliminated by ground forces operating with air support.

-France has maintained a troop presence in Mali since 2013 — with 2,400 troops currently in the country — but grew frustrated with leadership in the West African nation after two military coups led to the establishment of a ruling junta that has refused to relinquish power and appears to have indefinitely postponed elections.
+France has maintained a troop presence in Mali since 2013, with 2,400 troops currently in the country.
+But it grew frustrated with leadership in the West African nation after two military coups led to the establishment of a ruling junta that has refused to relinquish power and appears to have indefinitely postponed elections.

-At the same time French forces began their pullout, Russian mercenaries from the Wagner Group began arriving to aid the junta — though Mali's military leaders say they have no contact to the Russians.
-Despite international assistance, Mali and other countries in the Sahel have struggled quell Islamist insurgents.
-Moreover, the region has been plagued by a spate of military coups of late, with Mali being one of seven countries to lose their government in the past 18 months.
+At the same time French forces began their pullout, Russian mercenaries from the Wagner Group began arriving to aid the junta — though Mali's military leaders have said they have no contact with the Russians.
+Despite international assistance, Mali and other countries in the Sahel have struggled to quell Islamic insurgents.
+Moreover, the region has recently been plagued by a spate of military coups, with Mali being one of seven countries to lose their government in the past 18 months.

-Jihadists, given the opportunity to consolidate amid regional political turmoil, continue to terrorize the region and international peacekeepers.
-On Monday, two members of the United Nations (UN) Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) force were killed in a roadside bomb attack when the vehicle they were traveling in hit an improvised explosive device (IED).
+Jihadis, given the opportunity to consolidate amid regional political turmoil, continue to terrorize the region and international peacekeepers.
+On Monday, two members of the UN's Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) force were killed in a roadside bomb attack when the vehicle they were traveling in hit an improvised explosive device.

 "This morning, a supply convoy ... struck an improvised explosive device north of Mopti," MINUSMA spokesman Olivier Salgado wrote on Twitter.
 Four other peacekeepers were injured in the attack.